ACertainPersons/foxppuccin/README.md

 An **unfinished** Firefox skin based on the Catppuccin Mocha Green theme

 (Yes I am aware that <a href="https://github.com/catppuccin/firefox">catppuccon/firefox</a> exists.
-But that's just a colour theme whereas this is a whole mod)
+But that's just a colour theme whereas this is a whole userchrome)

 ## Sample Image